NIRISS WFSS Recommended Strategies

 Target density at which both grisms are recommended

-The lengths of the first-order grism spectra correspond to angular intervals that range from 2.6 arc-seconds for the F140M filter to 7.9 arc-seconds for the F200W filter.
-For any given target of interest, if there are several nearby sources that are of similar brightness (say at least 10% as bright as the target under consideration) within a radius of 4 arc-seconds then the overlap of different spectra is likely to occur.
+The lengths of the first-order grism spectra correspond to angular intervals that range from 2.6" for the F140M filter to 7.9" for the F200W filter.
+For any given target of interest, if there are several nearby sources that are of similar brightness (say at least 10% as bright as the target under consideration) within a radius of 4" then the overlap of different spectra is likely to occur.
 In such circumstances use of both grisms is recommended.
-If one is most interested in the F090W or F200W filter spectra then the crowding threshold is lower because the spectra are longer, and the density at which one needs to be concerned about possible overlap is somewhat lower than this estimate: having several sources within a radius of 8 arc-seconds indicates that use of both grisms should be considered.
+When spectral traces are longer, probability of overlap is higher, and the density at which one needs to be concerned about possible overlap is somewhat lower than this estimate: having several sources within a radius of 8" indicates that use of both grisms should be considered.

-To efficiently set up an observation that uses both grisms for a chosen filter in the NIRISS WFSS observation template in the Astronomer's Proposal Tool, users can select the option BOTH for parameter GRISM.
+To efficiently set up an observation that uses both grisms for a chosen filter in the NIRISS WFSS observation template in the Astronomer's Proposal Tool (APT), users can select the option BOTH for parameter GRISM.
 This option is described in more detail in the next section.

-Because WFSS spectra are extended along the dispersion axis and offset from the target position in the direct image, complete spectra across the entire filter bandpass will only be available within a portion of the full NIRISS FOV that depends on the filter used.
-By taking a set of Mosaic exposures, complete spectra can be obtained over the entire 2.2' × 2.2' NIRISS FOV.
+Because WFSS spectra are extended along the dispersion axis and offset from the target position in the direct image, complete spectra across the entire filter bandpass will only be available within a fraction of the full NIRISS FOV, and that fraction depends on the filter used.
+Specifically, for a given telescope pointing, that fraction decreases with increasing wavelength (see fractions in Table 1 below).

 Mitigating effects of bright sources

 The Exposure Time Calculator (ETC) is used to calculate signal-to-noise ratios (SNRs) for an observation based on input exposure parameters.
 When determining exposure parameters in the ETC, users can select the aperture radius from which the flux is extracted and the background subtraction method.
-We recommended the following filter-dependent source extraction aperture half-height values, which are based on the mean 80% encircled energy radii for a point source calculated from a WebbPSF grid.
-The recommended sky sample region for extracting the background has a start region of 2x the aperture half-height value and an end region of 4x the aperture half-height value.
+We recommended the filter-dependent source extraction aperture half-height values listed in Table 2, which are based on the mean 80% encircled energy radii for a point source calculated from a WebbPSF grid.
+The recommended sky sample region for extracting the background is a start region of 2 times the aperture half-height value and an end region of 4 times the aperture half-height value.

 Note: These extraction values are for point sources.
 If the source is extended, it is up to the user to define the region of interest for calculating the SNR.
 It is also up to the user to ensure that other sources from the ETC scene are not included in the background extraction area, unless this effect is intended.